alephmelo/identicon/README.md

 From wikipedia:
 > [Identicon](https://en.wikipedia.org/wiki/Identicon) is a visual representation of a hash value, usually of an IP address, that serves to identify a user of a computer system as a form of avatar while protecting the users' privacy.
 The original Identicon was a 9-block graphic, and the representation has been extended to other graphic forms by third parties.
 ## Usage
+Assuming you have Elixir installed on your system:
 ```
 $ git clone git@github.com:alephmelo/identicon.git
 $ cd identicon